jd-13/Songbird-Formant-Filter/README.md

 before it will build successfully:

 1. Update the header search paths to point to the location of WECore on your machine
-2. Download the font [Anonymous Pro](https://fonts.google.com/specimen/Anonymous+Pro) and place the regular ttf file in Source/Graphics
+2. Download the font [Montserrat](https://fonts.google.com/specimen/Montserrat) and place the regular ttf file in Source/Graphics